 The user will be able to search through their local songs, local playlists, online playlists and multiple streaming services for a song.
 Songs found from Soundcloud and YouTube will be able to be downloaded.
 All songs will be able to be added to a playlist that is specific to the music streaming service it was found from.

-Requirement document
+2.0 Bottom up Design

-Bottom up Design
+Nouns:

 Account